 Prices range from £880 (B&B) up to £1,200 per week (with all meals).

-Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by highly experienced knowledgeable and amiable local guide, Martin Hunt.
+Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by knowledgeable local guide, Martin Hunt.

 Have you ever dreamed of going on a Cornwall Walking Tour?
-After over a year and a half of travel restrictions because of the pandemic, imagine walking through Cornwall’s natural wonderland in 2022.
-Adventureline have been running walking tours in Cornwall for 34 years and really know their patch of earthly paradise extremely well.
+After two long years of travel restrictions, imagine walking through Cornwall’s natural wonderland in 2022.
+Adventureline have been running walking tours in Cornwall for 34 years and really know their patch of this earthly paradise extremely well.

 Martin’s ‘in depth’ knowledge of Cornwall (and its varied micro climates) gained over many decades of exploring, enable him to select the best area to explore each day, so that you can immerse yourself in the beauty and tranquillity of the dramatic Cornish coastline and moorlands, its breathtaking scenery, history and wildlife – and as Martin usually knows where to find the sunshine, you’ll probably enjoy it in good weather too!